Baptism (also known as christening)

 Can I choose a Godparent who cannot attend the service?

 Yes.
-Godparents are encouraged to make every effort to be present, but if this is impossible through sickness or living abroad, somebody else can act as proxy for them on the day.
+Godparents are encouraged to make every effort to be present, but if this is impossible through sickness or living abroad, somebody else can act as proxy for them on the day and they can watch the live-stream.

 Does my child (or do I) have to wear a special robe or change clothes during the service?